 For example: yes, you definitely want a strong core because a strong core is good.
 Great.
 If this is as far as you go with it, it’s really hard to stay motivated when it’s 35 degrees and dark out at 6:30am when Pilates starts.
 But what if I told you that a strong core is where it’s at for not hyper-extending your knee and falling cartoon-style on your ass when you slip on a leaf?
 Real life meaning can be a great motivator.

-So this morning I was thinking about this client and the strong core she’s about to have and how we’re going to get her there, when my thoughts turned to an old student of mine.
-He was a grumpy Gus.
-He’d show up to every single one of my noon yoga classes at the gym, and he was not pleased to be doing so.
-He wasn’t really a jerk, never rude at all, just extremely sarcastic and abrasive.
+I was thinking about this client and the strong core she’s about to have and how we’re going to get her there, when my thoughts turned to an old student of mine, a bit of a grumpy Gus.
+He would show up to every single one of my noon yoga classes at the gym, visibly not pleased to be doing so.
+Not really a jerk, never rude at all, just extremely sarcastic and abrasive.
 It was clear his attendance in my class was mandatory and that he had not been the one to mandate it.

-He practiced with me for a couple of years, and one day he showed up a couple of minutes early to class.
+After a couple of years, one day he showed up a couple of minutes early to class.
 He pulled me aside and told me he had thought of me the day before when he slipped on a leaf and all he did was wobble.
-He realized the years of yoga had done that, gave him that ever so slight helping hand.
+It was then that he realized the years of yoga had paid off, gave him an ever so slight helping hand.

 Turns out I was right, his wife had been making him take my class.
 Before he started yoga he had taken a very bad spill on some ice right outside his house.
 At the time of the fall he was in poor physical condition and it really scared his wife… the repercussions from the fall didn’t need to be so severe… so in an effort to appease her, he agreed to do something about the Cheetos and the Netflix marathons.
 But he wasn’t happy about it.